Introduction: How to Cut Out Door Hinges Without a Router

 Secure the Hinge:

-Once the hinge fits well, secure it with screws.
-Use a screwdriver to ensure that the screws are tight and the hinge is properly aligned.
+Once the hinge fits properly, secure it with screws.
+Use a screwdriver to tighten them, ensuring everything is aligned correctly.

 Why These Steps Are Effective